nightwatchjs/nightwatch-docs/gettingstarted/concepts/test_environments.md

 <pre><code class="language-bash">nightwatch --env safari</code></pre>

-Refer to the [Running Tests][1] documentation section to learn more about how to user the Nightwatch test runner.
+Refer to the [Running Tests][1] documentation section to learn more about how to use the Nightwatch test runner.

 ### Extending Test Environments